A person experiencing stomach pain

 Picture it like this: the LES is like a bouncer at a club, diligently keeping troublemakers — stomach acid — from entering the esophagus.
 But when alcohol comes on the scene, the bouncer gets distracted, letting the party crashers slip through and cause a ruckus.
 Hello, heartburn!

 Alcohol's next target is the stomach lining, the resilient protective layer that keeps stomach acid from harming our stomach tissues.
-Alcohol’s effects on the stomach can be quite serious.
-Alcohol can cause inflammation and erosion of the stomach lining, and researchers have found links between alcohol and gastritis and alcohol and ulcers.
+Does wine help with digestion?
+In fact, it’s more likely to do the opposite.
+Science says we can get stomach problems from drinking.
+In fact, alcohol’s effects on the stomach can be quite serious.
+Does alcohol cause stomach pain?
+It can indeed.
+Alcohol can cause inflammation and erosion of the stomach lining, and researchers have found links between alcohol and gastritis, alcohol and ulcers, and alcohol and gi issues that can cause pain and discomfort.
 While the stomach lining is very durable, the relentless onslaught of booze can gradually wear it down, leaving the stomach tissue increasingly vulnerable.

 The pancreas — a busy factory producing digestive enzymes and insulin — helps control the body’s blood sugar levels.
 Under normal conditions, digestive enzymes produced by the pancreas are inactive until they reach the small intestine, where they begin breaking down food.